 docs = vector_store.search(query=question, k=5, search_type="similarity")

-Returns the 5 most relevant chunks — passages about protein supplementation, creatine, and strength training goals from the gym supplements research papers.
+It returns the 5 closest chunks.
+They cover protein, creatine, and strength training goals from the gym supplements research papers.

 Creating the Retriever